Hardin, Montana: Newspapers

+Television

+Hardin is the city of license for Fox network affiliate KHMT, channel 4, whose studio facilities are located on South 24th Street West in Billings; its transmitter is located in unincorporated southeastern Yellowstone County (southeast of Indian Arrow).

+Hardin is primarily served by the Billings media market.

 Infrastructure

 Interstate 90 passes the northern part of town from east to west.
 It is also served by Old US Route 87 as a frontage road as well as secondary highways 216, 236, 307, 313, and 384.

 Big Horn County Airport is a public use airport located 3 miles west of town.
 The nearest commercial airport is Billings Logan International Airport.